HugoPersson01/POWER-CABLE/Machine/Software/howto/readme.md

 > <img src="https://github.com/HugoPersson01/POWER-CABLE/blob/main/Machine/Software/howto/Pictures/Turn-On.png" alt="My Image" width="450" height="300"/>
 >
 > You can turn the machine on and off whenever you want.
 You will need to turn it on after you have calibrated the machine.
-> When you press the "turn on/off" button, it will toggle between being on and off.
+> When you press the `turn on/off` button, it will toggle between being on and off.
 > You can easily see if the machine is on or off by looking at the blue line.
 > The picture above shows how it looks when you turn the machine on for the first time: the blue line starts off flat and then begins moving up and down.
 > ##### [Back to top](#how-to-use-the-userinterface-that-is-implemented-in-our-code).